sveltie/Listku-Server/README.md

 # Server
 The main API for Listku app built with Express.
+Listku is an application that is made with a purpose to track user to-do/task list, schedule, etc like any basic to-do application.
+Users will be able to manage, edit, delete, and group their tasks based on the task priority or simply the CRUD functionality.

 ## Note
 - Built a REST API which perform a basic To-Do **CRUD** functionality